azurecitadel/vdc-networking-lab/README.md

 Azure Monitor is a tool that provides central monitoring of most Azure services, designed to give you infrastructure level diagnostics about a service and the surrounding environment.
 In this section of the lab, we will use Azure Monitor to look at metrics on a resource and create an alert to receive an email when a CPU threshold is crossed.

 **1)** Start by using the Azure portal to navigate to the Azure Monitor view by expanding the left hand main menu and selecting 'Monitor'.
-If it is not shown, select 'More Services' and search for it.
+If it is not shown, select 'All Services' and search for it.
 Select 'Activity Log' from the left hand menu.
 This shows a filterable view of all activity in your subscription - you can filter based on timespan, event severity, resource type and operation.
 Modify some of the filter fields in this screen to narrow down the search criteria.

 ![Azure Monitor Activity Log](https://github.com/azurecitadel/vdc-networking-lab/blob/master/images/AzMon1.jpg "Azure Monitor Activity Log")